 Licence no: 2018-015

-Licence category: Higher Education Institution - listed here, search for IJF Academy Foundation
+Licence category: Higher Education Institution - available here, search for IJF Academy Foundation

-Students may pay the corresponding course fee in full amount or according to the below payment schedule:
+Students may pay the corresponding course fee for the online session in full amount or according to the below payment schedule:

 Students must be nominated by their respective National Judo Federation.
 The nomination form can be requested from email@example.com

 Language of the semester starting in August in English, French, Russian and Spanish.